 As part of obtaining reasonable assurance about whether Midway Public School District No. 128's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, non-compliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of non-compliance or other matter that is required to be reported under Government Auditing Standards and is described in the accompanying schedule of findings and questioned costs as item 2022-003.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.